bubsler807/site/content/Other's Fragments/andy warhol on coca-cola and american equality.md

 —_The Philosophy of Andy Warhol_ (1977)

-This is unfortunately increasingly false.
-There is only the facade of equality.
-You can buy Mexican Coke with real sugar instead of HFCS for more.
+Fast forward a few years and there remains only the facade of equality.
+In reality you can pay more to buy Mexican Coke with real sugar instead of HFCS.
 Or better yet, buy another brand of cola.
 This generally extends to most foods.